 The University covenants, warrants and represents that it is or, with response to actions to be taken after the date of execution of the Loan Agreement, would be duly authorized by all applicable laws, its charter and by-laws or Resolution adopted pursuant thereto to enter into the Loan Agreement, any Remarketing Agreement and any Liquidity Facility, to incur the indebtedness contemplated thereby.
 The University further covenants that the provisions thereof are and shall be valid and legally enforceable obligations of the University in accordance with their terms.
-The University further covenants, warrants and represents that the execution and delivery thereof, and the consummation of the transaction contemplated and compliance with the provisions thereof, do not violate, conflict with or result in a breach of any of the terms or provisions of, or constitute a default under, the charter or by-laws of the University is party or by which it or any of its properties are bound, or any existing law, rule, regulation, judgment, order, writ, injunction or decree of any governmental authority, body, agency or other instrumentality or court having jurisdiction over the University or any of its properties.
+The University further covenants, warrants and represents that the execution and delivery thereof, and the consummation of the transaction contemplated and compliance with the provisions thereof, do not violate, conflict with or result in a breach of any of the terms or provisions of, or constitute a default under, the charter or by-laws of the University or any indenture or mortgage, or any trusts, endowments or other commitments or agreements to which the University is party or by which it or any of its properties are bound, or any existing law, rule, regulation, judgment, order, writ, injunction or decree of any governmental authority, body, agency or other instrumentality or court having jurisdiction over the University or any of its properties.